Byron94odhiambo/edugem/README.md

 ## Technical Implementation

-- Frontend: Develop the app using React and Material-UI for a modern, responsive user interface.
+- Frontend: Develop the app using Flutter and Material-UI for a modern, responsive user interface.
 - Backend: Use Firebase for real-time database management, authentication, and cloud functions.
 - AI Integration: Leverage the Gemini API to power AI-driven features like personalized learning paths, interactive tutoring, and content generation.
 - ARCore Integration: Incorporate AR experiences for subjects like science and history to create immersive learning environments.